MariaAmr/WordFindingReact/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Additional info
-if you have trouble to login , register then login then signout then login again
+if you have trouble to login , register then login then signout, refresh page then login again

 ## Expanding the ESLint configuration